hzeller/upnp-display/README.md

 Luckily, these displays have a way to have up to 8 user defined characters.
-We are using this feature to upload a font for characters outside the ASCII range (Uses the excellent [Public Domain fixed Unicode font][ucs-fixed]).
+We are using this feature to upload a font for characters outside the ASCII range (uses the excellent [Public Domain fixed Unicode font][ucs-fixed] maintained by Markus Kuhn).

-This works of course only well if there are less than 8 different non-ASCII characters on the screen - if you have song titles that are all outside this range (e.g. your language uses an entirely different script), then this is likely to fail.
+This works of course only well if there are not more than 8 different non-ASCII characters on the screen - if you have song titles that are all outside this range (e.g. your language uses an entirely different script), then this is likely to fail.